 “I contacted the NMSS and began familiarizing myself with MS. This for me was the beginning of making lemons into lemonade.
 Of turning those feelings of powerlessness, fear and anger into feelings of power.
 I learned right away that my father’s MS was not because of his substance abuse or because of his behaviors.
 That MS can affect anyone, it wasn’t known why, and there is no cure.
 And not only did my father need to learn to cope with all of this, but I needed to learn to cope with my feelings.
 I needed to understand and have compassion for this man, my father, who was not always in control of what was happening to him.
 Knowledge, to me, was power towards developing that understanding.”

 Rain Pryor functioned as a caregiver for her father, who had a rapidly progressing form of MS, during the course of his illness.
 Reminiscing on the last day she saw him, she stated “the last time I saw my dad was on November 29, 2005.
 And I asked my dad was it okay if I continued to speak and talk about MS. And dad said yes.”

 And now, a little over the eight year anniversary of her father’s passing, Rain believes it more important than ever to remain vocal.
 “MS is not something we have to keep silent, or should have to be afraid of in our work environments.
 It should be something that’s on the front lines as with any other disease.
 I wish we heard about it all the time so it’s not such a big secret.”

-For those who missed the article I posted on examiner.com back in December, click here to learn about the defining moment when Rain realized the seriousness of her father’s illness.
+For those who missed the article I posted on examiner.com back in December, click (Examiner.com is no longer in operation) to learn about the defining moment when Rain realized the seriousness of her father’s illness.
 And you can get additional information about Rain Pryor, including show and contact information, at www.rainpryor.com.